BTechAI-26/QAModel-B2/README.md

 1. Performed tokenization and created a vocabulary.
 2. Developed a basic structure of a Transformer model.
 3. Used a Naive Bayes Classifier for text classification.

+## Group 3

+### Tasks Performed:

+1. **Data Preparation**:
+   - Reading and preprocessing the data (CSV file)
+   - Extracting question and answer pairs
+   - Splitting data into training and testing sets

+2. **Model Selection and Training**:
+   - Using a pre-trained BERT model for sequence classification
+   - Creating a custom dataset class for the specific task
+   - Training the model using an appropriate optimizer (AdamW) and loss function

+3. **Training Loop**:
+   - Iterating over batches
+   - Forward pass, loss calculation, backpropagation, and weight updates